mongodb/docs/source/reference/javascript.rst

    :param name: The name of a collection.

-   :returns: The name of a collection.
+   :returns: A collection.

-   Use this command to describe collections that may interact with the shell itself, including collections with names that begin with "``_``" or mirror the :doc:`database commands
+   Use this command to obtain a handle on a collection whose name might interact with the shell itself, including collections with names that begin with "``_``" or mirror the :doc:`database commands
    </reference/commands>`.

 .. function:: db.getCollectionNames()